uswds/uswds-site/pages/patterns/create-a-profile/race-and-ethnicity.md

 Race checkbox items (OMB’s minimum categories):
 Which of the following best describes you?
 (Select all that apply)
+- American Indian or Alaska Native
 - Asian or Pacific Islander
 - Black or African American
 - Hispanic or Latinx
-- Native American or Alaska Native
 - White
 - A race or ethnicity not listed here
 - Prefer not to say